 Whether you’re looking for something comfortable for commuting or you’re hoping to hit some local off-road tracks, the BMW R1200 GS serves up an impressive fuel efficiency of 42MPG.
 Despite its higher bace cost, this is a seemingly indestructible motorcycle that’s per for just about any purpose.

 For commuting and off-road use the 42MPG range makes the BMW R1200 GS a great choice for those riders looking for something that can take them anywhere they want to go.
 You would be hard-pressed to find an 1100CC bike with a better fuel range that’s more reliable and fun to ride.

 While you might pay more for maintenance, insurance, and parts, these BMWs are built to go hundreds of thousands of miles.
 You won’t be worried about the cost when you spend a lifetime riding with a huge smile on your face.

-The BMW R1200 GS is one of the top tier motorcycles currently available.
+The BMW R1200 GS is one of the most top tier adventure motorcycles on the market.
 Any rider it’s bound to find this to be an impressive bike that makes a lasting impression.